Selling a house with fire damage in the UK is absolutely possible, but it comes with a unique set of challenges.

 - No estate agents.
 No fees.
 No delays.

-- Fully FCA-regulated and a founding member of the National Association of Property Buyers.
+- We’re also founding members of the National Association of Property Buyers (NAPB)

 We’ve helped hundreds of UK homeowners move on from fire-damaged homes without the usual hassle or costs.